Innovative Technology Services (ITS)Dr. Matt Kuhn

 The ITS division's mission is to provide, support, and coordinate the best possible technology for productivity, learning, and school improvement.

 ITS is responsible for planning, implementing, and supporting technology across the district including student devices, staff computers, instructional applications, business software, classroom projection systems, telecommunications, network infrastructure and more.
 The department also assists the Learning Services Department with improving instructional technology pedagogy in coordination with each school's leadership.

-The ITS Web Help Desk is a Web-based service request system for staff members of the Thompson School District to enter and track their service requests for technology or software support.
-For technical support, call (970) 613-7777 or submit an ITS Web HelpDesk Ticket.
+The ITS Help Desk is a Web-based service request system for staff members of the Thompson School District to enter and track their service requests for technology or software support.
+For technical support, call (970) 613-7777 or submit an ITS Help Desk Ticket.

 Latest Tech News